Introduction

 12. Listen to Your Body

-Your body sends signals.
+Your body can send signals.

 Do not ignore them.